suzannepk/mpi_parallel/README.md

 **Suzanne To Do**: Guide them in to writing the parallel code.
 Explain that this is only one way to slove the paralleliszation

 ```
-#include <stdio.h>           // Include standard input/output header for printf
 #include <stdio.h>      // For printf
 #include <stdlib.h>     // For malloc and free
 #include <mpi.h>        // For MPI functions

-#define N 10000000      // Total number of elements in each vector
+#define N 10      // Total number of elements in each vector

 int main(int argc, char** argv) {
     int rank, size;                     // rank = ID of the current process, size = total number of processes